-T/P).
-In this section, we use the modeled SSH to investigate the sensitivity of the SSH power spectra to temporal/spatial sampling using the $25-15^{\circ}$ W, $10^{\circ}-0^{\circ}$ S box ($10 \times 10^{\circ}$, see Figure 9) as an example.
+390 for T/P), such that only a tiny fraction of the field is effectively sampled (Figure 9) with a multiple day repeat cycle (~10 days for T/P).
+In this section, we use the modeled SSH to investigate the sensitivity of the SSH power spectra to temporal/spatial sampling using the 25-15°W, 10°-0°S box (10×10°, see Figure 9) as an example.

-To examine the impact of the temporal sampling, the modeled SSH spectra is computed for each of the 15 T/P 1-D tracks that go through the $10 \times 10^{\circ}$ box using SSH sampled every hour, as in our model, or every 238 hr, as in the T/P time sampling pattern.
-The latter essentially decreases the amount of SSH data by two orders of magnitude and leads to yearly SSH spectra that are noisier than the ones computed from the hourly snapshots (not shown).
-However, when the individual tracks of SSH spectra are averaged over the $10 \times 10^{\circ}$ box, the spectra are nearly identical (hourly and 10-day) (Figure 12a), suggesting that temporal sampling is not a determining factor in the computation of the average SSH power spectra.
+To examine the impact of the temporal sampling, the modeled SSH spectra is computed for each

+395 of the 15 T/P 1-D tracks that go through the 10×10° box using SSH sampled every hour, as in our model, or every 238 hours, as in the T/P time sampling pattern.
+The latter essentially decreases the amount of SSH data by 2 orders of magnitude and leads to yearly SSH spectra that are noisier than the ones computed from the hourly snapshots (not shown).
+However, when the individual tracks of SSH spectra are averaged over the 10×10° box, the spectra are nearly identical (hourly and 10-

+400 day) (Figure 12a), suggesting that temporal sampling is not a determining factor in the computation of the average SSH power spectra.

-To investigate the impact of spatial sampling, we now compare the SSH spectra computed hourly as above from the 15 T/P tracks (black curves, Figure 12b) and from \sim 500 zonal/meridional sections at full model resolution (\sim 2 km at the equator) (red/blue curves for zonal/meridional, respectively, Figure 12b).
+To investigate the impact of spatial sampling, we now compare the SSH spectra computed hourly as above from the 15 T/P tracks (black curves, Figure 12b) and from ~500 zonal/meridional sections at full model resolution (~2 km at the equator) (red/blue curves for zonal/meridional,

+- 405 respectively, Figure 12b).
 We find that the SSH spectrum based on T/P tracks is closer to that of the meridional than zonal sections, which is not surprising since the T/P tracks are oriented more meridionally than zonally in the equatorial region.
 Also, the energy level of the zonal SSH spectrum is lower than the meridional one.
-This can be attributed to the fact that the equatorial circulation is primarily zonal and thus with less SSH variability in the zonal direction.
-If one considers the average of the zonal and meridional spectra as representative of the box, then sampling along the T/P tracks slightly overestimates the SSH spectrum, because of the orientation of the tracks.
+This can be attributed to the fact that that the equatorial circulation is primarily zonal and thus with less SSH variability in the zonal direction.
+If one - 410 considers the average of the zonal and meridional spectra as representative of the box, then sampling along the T/P tracks slightly overestimates the SSH spectrum, because of the orientation of the tracks.

 The question then arises as to whether 1-D spectra are truly representative of the SSH variability, given that the wavenumber spectra based on zonal/meridional sections are different.
-When two-dimensional (2-D) fields are available, the conventional approach is to derive the 2-D spectrum with respect to both the zonal and meridional wavenumber components k and l as in Figure 13a and then to integrate the 2-D spectrum along a constant isotropic wavenumber k' that is defined as the square root of $k^2 + l^2$.
-The 2-D spectrum (Figure 13a), computed from the $10 \times 10^\circ$ box model outputs, is quite isotropic and hence supports the convention of generating 1-D spectra along the isotropic wavenumber k'.
+When twodimensional (2-D) fields are available, the conventional approach is to derive the 2-D spectrum with respect to both the zonal and meridional wavenumber components k and l as in Figure 13a and then to integrate the 2-D spectrum along a constant isotropic wavenumber k' that is defined as the square root of k2 + l2.
+The 2-D spectrum (Figure 13a), computed from the 10×10° box model outputs, is quite isotropic and hence supports the convention of generating 1-D spectra along the isotropic wavenumber k'.
 This 2-D derived spectra (pink line in Figure 13b) differ significantly from the 1-D spectra computed from SSH along T/P tracks (black line in Figure 13b) or along the zonal and meridional sections (blue line in Figure 13b).
-The energy level of the 2-D based spectra is generally higher, with a larger magnitude of the "peaks" and "valleys."
-In the 2-D based spectra, there is a dip for wavelength at 1000 km because the domain is too small to properly resolve this scale.
-These differences are entirely due to different integration approaches.
-The integration along isotropic wavenumber preserves the highs and lows of the 2-D spectrum, whereas integration along constant k and l smooths out these "peaks" and "valleys" (equivalent to the 1-D spectra for the zonal and meridional sections of Figure 12b).
-Given the fact that the observational studies aded from https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022JC018769 by Florida State University, Wiley Online Library on [11/10/2022].
-See
+The energy level of the 2-D based spectra is generally higher, with a larger magnitude of the 'peaks' and 'valleys'.
+In the 2-D based spectra, there is a dip for wavelength at 1000 km because the domain is too small to properly resolve this